 The Wee Curry Shop

-A dinky city centre curry house that’s packed to the rafters with atmosphere, big flavours, and traditional sub-continental cuisine.
+A small city centre curry house that’s packed with atmosphere, big flavours, and traditional sub-continental cuisine.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Free wi-fi